RocketPy-Team/RocketPaper/Valetudo_RocketPy/README.md

       At center is the launch pad location.
       The red circle has its radius equals to 1km.

+- environment_valetudo.ipynb :

+      Jupyter notebook used to create plots regarding the Atmospheric conditions used in the paper.

 - valetudo_ROCKETPY_CFD.csv :

       Data exported from rocketpy's main simulation.